dojo/docs/dijit/form/ComboBox.rst

 Codependent FilteringSelect/ComboBox widgets
 --------------------------------------------

-`The city ComboBox sets the state FilteringSelect value, and the state FilteringSelect filters the city ComboBox choices in this example. <dijit/form/FilteringSelect#codependent-filteringselect-combobox-widgets>`_
+:ref:`The city ComboBox sets the state FilteringSelect value, and the state FilteringSelect filters the city ComboBox choices in this example. <dijit/form/FilteringSelect>`

 =============